Botbang/avro-bangla-autocorrect-dictionary-enriched/README.md

 # avro-bangla-autocorrect-dictionary
-<quote>The built in autocorrect dictionary in avro Bangla keyboard doesn't contain enough word.
-So, this is my approach to enrich the dictionary.
-This file contains the correct spelling of commonly used Bangla words.</quote>
+<quote>The Avro Keyboard is a blessing while it comes to type in Bangla.
+However, the built-in autocorrect dictionary in the Avro keyboard is outdated and, doesn't contain enough words (2473 words to be exact).
+And, it's not near enough while considering the huge volume and the complex spelling rules of Bangla words.
+Therefore, it's not quite handy while someone is typing fast or doesn't know enough about Bangla spelling.
+So, this is my tiny approach (as a tribute to the creators of the Avro Keyboard) to enrich the autocorrect dictionary.
+This file contains the correct spellings of the most commonly used Bangla words (and the words that are generally mistaken).<br>
+It also contains the Bangla spelling of some commonly used English words.
+So, if you're not sure about the Bangla spelling of an English word, just type it in English (if the file contains the word, it'll give you the correct answer). </quote>

 <h3>Update log:</h3>
 <I>update: 04-05-21, <b>1469</b> new words added</I><br>